 A new mom’s hunger is no joke, especially if she’s breastfeeding.
-These easy and delish chocolate nut butter energy balls are perfect to have on-hand in the weeks after birth.
+These easy and delish chocolate nut butter energy balls are perfect to have on-hand in the weeks after birth and during postpartum recovery.

-These postpartum recovery balls pack in nutrient-dense superfood ingredients
+These postpartum energy balls pack in nutrient-dense ingredients

 The ingredients found in these postpartum energy balls were selected because they help optimize hormones, boost milk supply, and fuel you with healthy fats and protein.
 You can learn more about the benefits of each ingredient here.

 The best part?
 There’s no baking required.